MARIN MAN TO MAN: REFECTIONS

 Man to Man were there to allay my fears.

-Our dues-free, facilitator-less meetings
+Our dues-free meetings

 usually corralled fewer participants than could be counted on